algorandfoundation/specs/dev/ledger.md

 1.
     - If the Application ID specified by the transaction is zero, create a new application with ID equal to one plus the system transaction counter (this is the same ID selection algorithm as used by Assets).

-        When creating an application, the application parameters specified by the transaction (`ApprovalProgram`, `ClearStateProgram`, `GlobalStateSchema`, and `LocalStateSchema`) are allocated into the sender’s balance record, keyed by the new Application ID.
+        When creating an application, the application parameters specified by the transaction (`ApprovalProgram`, `ClearStateProgram`, `GlobalStateSchema`, and `LocalStateSchema`) are allocated into the sender’s account data, keyed by the new Application ID.

         Continue to step 2.